FrankJaco/homeassistant-wwino-addon/wonderful_wino/README.md

 Click **Save**
 This completes the Addon configuration.
+We are now ready to start the addon.

-Go back to the Info Tab,
+Go back to the Info and choice the st